-If what happened to me was terrible, how terrible must it be to be insulted at a stadium?
-Yet, these people already have other challenges.
-At home with their families, performing under pressure and dealing with authorities.
+When I watched the documentary “Schwarze Adler” I cried.
+In this documentary, Afro-German soccer professionals like Gerald Asamoah and Shary Reeves talk about their experiences.
+Moving, touching, eye-opening.
+If what happened to me was bad, how bad does it have to be to be insulted at a stage?
+These people already have other challenges.
+At home with their families, performing under pressure and going to the authorities.

-“(…) that was terrible (…).
-I thought to myself, how do I do this now?
-How do I become white so that I no longer have to endure this pain?
-That is, you believe these stories that there are soaps.
-You can wash yourself with them, and then you become white”.
+“(…) that was bad (…).
+I was thinking how do I do that now.
+How do I know so that I don’t have to endure this pain anymore and then you believe these stories.
+There are soaps.
+You can wash yourself with it and then you will be white”.

-…or how Gerald Asamoah, according to Sharry, took away people’s fear and set an example.
-Shary Reeves about Gerald Asamoah “Gerald was not slowed down (…).it was difficult to block him (…) he brought this lightness into it.
+Shary Reeves on Gerald Asamoah “You couldn’t stop Gerald (…).
+He was literally torn down because it was difficult to block (…) he brought that lightness into it.
 This joy (…).
-He spread something that took away the fear of the people watching till they thought, “this is a cool guy”.
+He spread something that took away the fear of the people in the stands, where people thought “that’s a cool guy after all.”

-Please do not forget your roots, but unite the best of your life’s journey and work on your self-confidence.
-No one can do that for you, just like training your muscles.
+It is important that you don’t forget your roots, combine the best of your life path and work on your self-esteem.
+No one can do that for you like muscle training.